sinch/ios-conferencecalling-so/readme.md

 This snippet of code creates a special link, and composes a personal message that can be sent to anyone.
 The link is something your can register in your info.p list - whenever someone clicks the link they'll either be sent directly to your app, or to the App Store for downloading it.
 When they return from sharing, we're connecting the user to the conference.

 ## Listen to URLTypes
 Open the info tab of your target to edit the p list and add an URL type to match the one you choose.
 In my case it's *soap://*.
-The iPhone will search for an app that listens, whenever someone clicks on an link with soap://.
+The iPhone will search for an app that listens, whenever someone clicks on a link with soap://.

 ![](images/project.png)